Panithecracker/Delta-Hedging/README.md

 # Hedging the risks of an option:
 In this project I investigated the insight behind the Black-Scholes formula: if you know the volatility of a stock then you can replicate the payoff of an option by a continuous rebalancing of a portfolio made up of the underlying stock and a risk-free bond.
 Therefore, to avoid arbitrage, the cost of the option must be that of the replication strategy.
-This precise idea blew me away when I first heard of it in class, so I first wanted to see by myself the link between the price formula and this powerful theoretical strategy mentioned.
-To do this, I first read the derivation of the PDE on Shreve II where I gained the right intuition to see how the more realistic discrete-rebalancing strategy naturally follows from.
-Also, it was very helpful to have previously read about the Binomial model on Shreve I, where the idea of replicating the option is more simply introduced but in a more contrived scenario where stock prices have a binary set of outcomes over a finite amount of time periods.
-Despite this simplicity, there are surprisingly many parallels, which is why I found this simpler approach so insightful.
+This precise idea blew me away when I first heard of it in class, so I first wanted to see by myself the link between the price formula and this powerful theoretical strategy in action.

 # Key assumptions
 The main assumptions of the Black Scholes model for option pricing are :